X

 If that is the case, it will be possible for you to reach out to the plugin author for support or look for an alternative plugin.

-Check WooCommerce Dashboard and Fix the Slow-loading
+7. Check the WooCommerce Dashboard and Fix the Slow-loading

 You may notice that the performance of your WordPress admin area is affected if you run an online store using WooCommerce.